KnowEnG/Signature_Analysis_Pipeline/README.md

 This pipeline performs network-based **signature analysis** on the columns of a given spreadsheet, where spreadsheet's columns correspond to sample-labels and rows correspond to gene-labels.
 The signature is based on correlating gene expression data (network smoothed) against known gene signature data.

-There are four clustering methods that one can choose from:
+There are four similarity methods that one can choose from:

 | **Options**                                  | **Method**                           | **Parameters** |